 Sometimes the choice of workflow is determined by the type of some you’re working on.
 For example, if a singer is really the star of the show, you may need to get her voice right first, before moving on.
 If it’s an EDM or Hip Hop song, you may need to start with the...

-I sell music online on several websites, but in this Pond 5 review, I want to share why it is the best site for me to sell stock music.
+I sell music online on several websites, but in this Pond 5 review, I want to share why it is the best sites for licensing your music.
 And the only stock music site I’d wholly recommend for musicians.

 Imagine if you could pay your bills as a musician through the money you earned selling your music?

 Or if you made enough money selling music to donate to your favorite charity?

 Imagine if you had a little extra money left over at the end of the month to buy a pitcher for your friends?

 Well here’s how.
 Licensing your music is not rocket science.
 It’s earned me over $10,000, and I’m just an average guy working part time making music in his living room.